andrew/ultimate-awesome/README.md

 - [awesome-approximate-dnn](https://github.com/e-dupuis/awesome-approximate-dnn) - Curated content for DNN approximation, acceleration . with a focus on hardware accelerator and deployment.
 - [awesome-bugs](https://github.com/HackOvert/awesome-bugs) - A collection of software bug types and articles showcasing the hunt for and exploitation of them.
 - [awesome-bayes](https://github.com/hectormz/awesome-bayes) - A curated list of awesome Bayesian statistics blogs and resources.
+- [awesome-nodejs-pure-js](https://github.com/heineiuo/awesome-nodejs-pure-js) - Many low level node.js libs written in c/c++ or dependent on native modules.
+That's awesome, but in some trade off case we need pure JavaScript lib.
 - [awesome-hummingbirds](https://github.com/jcmkk3/awesome-hummingbirds) - A list of keyboards inspired by the Hummingbird.
 - [Awesome-Gaming-List](https://github.com/K3V1991/Awesome-Gaming-List) - My awesome Gaming List features Tools, Mods, Emulators & Websites for Gamers.
 - [awesome-data-pipeline](https://github.com/KennethanCeyer/awesome-data-pipeline) - Awesome list for datapipeline.